bartversluijs/flowzone/README.md

 An example of multiple bake targets can be found here: <https://github.com/balena-io-modules/open-balena-base/blob/master/docker-bake.hcl>

-### balena

-If a `balena.yml` file is found in the root of the repository Flowzone will attempt to push draft releases to your fleet's slug(s) and finalize on merge.

-This will **require** either your organization or your repository to have a balenaCloud API key set as a secret named `BALENA_API_KEY`.
-If you intend to set the secret at the org level then make sure that the API key is valid for all repositories in that organization.
-A repository-level secret will override an organization-level secret.
-This API key will be used to login into balena-cli and push draft releases to your fleet in balenaCloud.

-To disable publishing of releases to balenaCloud set `balena_slugs` to `""`.

-Examples:

-1. Start with something simple, [balena-python-hello-world](https://github.com/balena-io-examples/balena-python-hello-world/blob/master/.github/workflows/flowzone.yml)
-2. Push to multiple fleets, check out [balena-supervisor](https://github.com/balena-os/balena-supervisor/blob/master/.github/workflows/flowzone.yml).

 ### Python (with Poetry)

 Python tests will be run if a `pyproject.toml` file is found in the root of the repository and Poetry is used as a package manager.